hhkaos/awesome-arcgis/arcgis/content/data-storage/file-formats/las/README.md

 # LAS format

-The LAS file format is a public file format for the interchange of 3-dimensional point cloud data data between data users.
+The LAS file format is a public file format for the interchange of 3-dimensional point cloud data between users.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->